 Arts In Education project grants provide up to $25,000 for projects that cultivate learning and artistic development for all students and teachers by promoting, encouraging, and supporting arts and culture as an integral part of education and lifelong learning for residents and visitors.
 This includes, but is not limited to:

-the learning and artistic development of pre-kindergarten through grade 12 students and teachers; or
+The learning and artistic development of pre-kindergarten through grade 12 students and teachers; or

-initiatives and proposals that help applicants to work as individuals or partners to carry out community programs and school reform through the arts.
+Initiatives and proposals that help applicants to work as individuals or partners to carry out community programs and school reform through the arts.

 The Division supports the view that the arts build cultural understanding, mutual respect, and strong communities.
 Arts In Education projects accomplish this by bringing artists and cultural experiences directly into Florida schools, hospitals, nursing and eldercare facilities, senior centers, correctional facilities, community spaces, cultural facilities, and other organizations.
 The Division encourages the use of Florida-based artists whenever possible.